-I have uploaded the text files for the Book of Mormon to the Do-It-Yourself Scriptures page.
+You can now download a cleaned-up Microsoft Word file of the Book of Mormon over on the Do-It-Yourself Scriptures page.
 In this post, I want to discuss some of the interesting textual features that are unique to the Book of Mormon, as well as how those aspects might affect the way a person would redesign the book.

 In several passages of the Book of Mormon, a section is introduced with what has come to be known as a “headnote.”
 The main thing that makes it them stand out is that they are not complete sentences (i.e., they are dependent clauses), and they are phrased in such a way that they put a descriptive label on the section that follows after them.
 They frequently occur at the beginning of a book (where they usually begin “An account of …” ):

 |The headnote of the book of Ether is not original to the gold plates; it was added in 1920 (Gardner, “Mormon’s Editorial Method“).|

 |These links go to a list of chapter headings for an entire book, but you can also see each headnotes and the chapter range they are generally believed to refer to.|

 With few exceptions (e.g., 3 Nephi 11), each of the above headnotes begins with a dependent clause—a noun phrase.
 That’s the main feature that makes them recognizable, and I imagine that’s how John H. Gilbert (E. B. Grandin’s typesetter) recognized them as distinct from the narrative around them.
 However, I don’t think he identified all the headnotes.

 I found in a careful reading of the Book of Mormon that there are several other candidates for headnotes that are not currently typeset as such.
 Read the following passages in context and decide whether you agree with me: